Sculpted Ballet Booty WorkoutApr 27, 2023

 If you can’t attend one of our live Sleek classes or don’t have access to the Internet to stream one of the workouts in our streaming library, then try this Sculpted Ballet Booty workout to lift and tone your glutes and entire lower body.

-Warm up for 3-5 minutes with some dynamic cardio movements (light jogging, marching, jumping jacks, etc.) to get the blood flowing into your muscles.
-Or, try this bite-sized Sleek Cardio workout!
+Warm up for 3-5 minutes with some light jogging, marching, jumping jacks, etc. to get the blood flowing into your muscles.

 Once you are warmed up complete the following 6-exercise circuit 3 times.
 Be sure to finish with the Stretching and Cool Down to prevent muscle tightness and soreness.